 Antonia Frassino and Robie Hennigar, both researchers at ICCUB, played key roles in formulating these inequalities and testing them using advanced theoretical models.
 Their work not only advances our understanding of black holes but also supports the broader quest to unify general relativity and quantum mechanics.

-The study was conducted in collaboration with researchers from the Instituto de Física Teórica UAM/CSIC and King’s College London.
+The study was conducted in collaboration with researchers Juan Pedraza, former ICCUB researcher now at the Instituto de Física Teórica UAM/CSIC and Andrew Svesko, from the Department of Mathematics at King’s College London.
 The work was supported by various grants and funding bodies, including the Spanish Ministry of Science and Innovation and the European Union’s Horizon 2020 program.

 Reference: